This Policy is intended to help you understand:

 Destination NSW will not disclose or publish information that identifies individual computers, or potentially identifies sub-groupings of addresses, without consent or otherwise in accordance with the PPIPA.

 “Data matching” means the bringing together of at least two data sets that contain Personal Information, and that come from different sources, and the comparison of those data sets with the intention of producing a match.
 Destination NSW may from time to time utilise Google’s Customer Match technology (a data matching tool) to provide a service to you whereby offers are geared to your personal preferences.
 Accordingly, Destination NSW may share your Personal Information with Google’s Customer Match platform in order to undertake data matching.
-In the course of data matching, your Personal Information remains protected through the use of a one-way hashing mechanism that cannot be encrypted.
+In the course of data matching, your Personal Information remains protected through the use of a one-way hashing mechanism that cannot be decrypted.
 Personal Information that Destination NSW shares with Google, including email addresses, will be hashed against Google’s database of hashed users, without Google ever seeing the unhashed data.
 By continuing to use this site, you consent to Destination NSW sharing your Personal Information with Google for data matching purposes.
 If you would not like Destination NSW to use your Personal information for data matching, you can request such by contacting DNSW on +61 02 9931 1111.
-For more information on Google’s Customer Match platform visit: support.google.com/adwords/answer/6334160
+More information on Google’s Customer Match platform can be found on the Google Ads Help website.

-Destination NSW will store your information as per the mandatory data retention laws in Australia, or as otherwise required by law.
+Destination NSW will store your information as per the data retention laws in Australia, or as applicable.
 If your personal information is sensitive, the retention time will be as appropriate.
 Should you provide consent for a longer retention period, we will hold your data in line with your consent.
+We may retain your personal data where such retention is necessary for compliance with a legal obligation to which we are subject.

 Once it is no longer necessary to retain the information, we will dispose of it in a secure manner.

-5. Processing and Use of Personal Information within Destination NSW
+8. Use of Personal Information by Destination NSW

-Destination NSW will only use, communicate or handle Personal Information for the primary purpose for which the information was collected, or in circumstances where you consent to other use of your Personal Information.
-This includes processing for:
+Destination NSW will only use, communicate, handle or disclose Personal Information for the primary purpose for which the information was collected, in circumstances where you consent to other use of your Personal Information or otherwise in accordance with the applicable privacy and data protection laws and GDPRs.
+This includes use for:

 - compliance with a legal obligation.

-- protect the vital interests of the data subject or of another natural person.
+- protecting the vital interests of the data subject or of another natural person.

 - the purposes of the legitimate interests pursued by Destination NSW or by a third party unless such interests are overridden by the interests or fundamental rights and freedoms of the data subject, which require protection of personal data, in particular if the data subject is a child.